zjrohrbach/markdown-wkshts/Hon-TestCorrections.md

-**Test Correction Eligibility:** As noted on the Syllabus, to be eligible for test corrections,
+**Test Correction Eligibility:** As noted on the Course Information Guide,
+> In order to be eligible for test corrections, _you must have no outstanding lab assignments and must have at least an 80% on your homework score for that chapter._ Test corrections are due by midterm.
+In other words, test corrections for units completed before the midterm will not be accepted after the midterm.

 **Multiple Choice (MC) Computer Portion:** Every test question corrected is entitled to half credit back.